amurto/college-canteen-ecommerce/README.md

 ### Prerequisites

 Install Node.js and npm using the link above.
 Follow instructions on their respecive websites.
 Npm is included with Node.js.
 Setup MongoDB locally or on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and get the connection string.
+This connection string has to be pasted in both configs of [Admin](https://github.com/amurto/college-canteen-ecommerce/blob/master/admin-canteen/config/keys.js) and [Client](https://github.com/amurto/college-canteen-ecommerce/blob/master/client-canteen/config/keys.js).
 Get Paytm API key for developers and paste these keys in the [.env](https://github.com/amurto/college-canteen-ecommerce/blob/master/client-canteen/.env) file in client-canteen folder.

 ### Instructions